 In Bailey, the plaintiff sued a physician who is a professor employed by a state university medical school.
 Id. at 397.
 After the statute of limitations on medical malpractice suits had run, Bailey moved the trial court to order the Baileys to substitute his employer as the defendant.
 Id.
 The Baileys brought the entity in to the suit as the defendant and non-suited the claims against the physician.
 Id. at 398.
 The medical school answered the suit and both plaintiff and the medical school moved for summary judgment regarding whether the claims were barred by the statute of limitations.
 Id. at 399.
 The Texas Supreme Court held that, because the plaintiff had sued the physician for actions within the scope of his employment, the physician was sued in his official capacity and, thus, the suit was, from inception, a suit against the medical school.
 Id. at 401.
 See Franka, 332 S.W.3d at 381.
 Thus, the substitution of the governmental entity as a party after the statute of limitations had run did not make the claims time barred because the governmental entity had been a party to the suit (regardless of whether they were joined as a defendant in their own name or sued in the name of their employee in his official capacity).
 Bailey, 332 S.W.3d at 401.
 But see Phelan v.
 Norville, 2014 WL 4808507, p.4-5-6 (Tex.App.-Amarillo Sept.
-22, 2014, no pet.)

-(engineering professor that slapped another engineering professor and then slandered him in a personal email acted outside the scope of his employment.)
+22, 2014, no pet.) (engineering professor that slapped another engineering professor and then slandered him in a personal email acted outside the scope of his employment.)

 Similarly, in Laverie v.
 Wetherbe, the Texas Supreme Court addressed the standard for determining whether allegedly defamatory statement made by an associate dean toward a professor seeking a deanship were made within the course-and-scope of her employment.
 517 S.W.3d 748 (Tex.
-2017).
-The plaintiff argued that the court must consider the employee's state of mind in determining whether she was acting within the course and scope of her employment.
-The Court rejected this interpretation, Id. restating: "The scope-of-employment analysis, therefore, remains fundamentally objective: Is there a connection between the employee's job duties and the alleged tortious conduct?
-The answer may be ves even if the employee performs negligently or is motivated by ulterior motives or personal animus so long as the conduct itself was pursuant to her job responsibilities."
+2017). plaintiff argued that the court must consider the employee's state of mind in determining whether she was acting within the course and scope of her employment.
+Id.
+The Court rejected this interpretation, restating: "The scope-of-employment analysis, therefore, remains fundamentally objective: Is there a connection between the employee's job duties and the alleged tortious conduct?
+The answer may be yes even if the employee performs negligently or is motivated by ulterior motives or personal animus so long as the conduct itself was pursuant to her job responsibilities."
 Id. at 752-53.
+See Garza v.
+Harrison, No. 17-0724, 62 Tex.
+Sup.
+Ct.
+J. 1149, 2019 Tex.
+LEXIS 497 (May 24, 2019)(Supreme Court held that a police officer attempting to arrest a suspect for a crime committed in plain view, whether off or on-duty and whether operating within their primary or extraterritorial jurisdiction, are acting within the general duties of their office, as statutorily conferred by and through their employment with a governmental unit.).